ilesinge/shabda/README.md

 ![Shabda logo](assets/logo.png)

-Shabda tool to fetch random samples from https://freesound.org/ based on given words, for use in impro sessions on instruments such as Tidal Cycles and Estuary.
+Shabda is a tool to fetch random samples from https://freesound.org/ based on given words, for use in impro sessions on instruments such as Tidal Cycles and Estuary.

 Shabda is the Sanskrit word for "speech sound".
 In Sanskrit grammar, the term refers to an utterance in the sense of linguistic performance.